 During the last 100 years asbestos fibres have been used in different many products in the construction industry, shipyards and households.
-Once considered to be the ‘magic mineral’ as it is resistant to chemicals, heat and with a high tensile strength, millions of tonnes of asbestos was used to create a profitable industry; even though many in the industry knew that it was dangerous.
+Once considered to be the ‘magic mineral’ (resistant to chemicals, heat and with a high tensile strength) millions of tonnes of asbestos was used to create a profitable industry; even though many in the industry knew that it was dangerous.

 Many people believe that asbestos use is a modern problem but this is not the case.
-Historians have traced asbestos back thousands of years and it was even used as far back as 455BC by the Ancient Greeks to wrap the bodies of the dead before their bodies were cremated.
-Before the modern industrial era asbestos was used in all manner of applications including wrapping buildings in the material to protect from the fire damage during the First Crusade caused by trebuchets.
+Historians have traced asbestos back thousands of years and it was even used as far back as 455BC by the Ancient Greeks to wrap the bodies of the dead before cremation.
+Before the modern industrial era, asbestos was used in all manner of applications including wrapping buildings in the material to protect from the fire damage during the First Crusade caused by trebuchets.

 Despite the suspected danger, the use of asbestos was allowed to develop into one of the biggest occupational health issues in history.
 In time there would be hundreds of thousands asbestos related deaths across the World.

 The history of asbestos is one of great invention and tragedy.
 Mankind has always been fascinated by asbestos.
 Even Neolithic man used the mineral to bind early forms of pottery together.

 Asbestos is composed of soft mineral fibres which although soft are also as strong as granite and can be used in many different applications.